-Through AISA we have a dual accreditation with AdvancED.
+Through AISA we have a dual accreditation with Cognia.
 The Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) accredit Pre-K through grade 12 schools and districts in 30 different states.

-NCA CASI and SACS CASI are non-governmental, nonprofit organizations founded in 1895, AdvancED is the parent organization for NCA CASI, SACS CASI, and the National Study of School Evaluation (NSSE), a research and development organization, and is dedicated to advancing excellence in education worldwide.
+NCA CASI and SACS CASI are non-governmental, nonprofit organizations founded in 1895, Cognia is the parent organization for NCA CASI, SACS CASI, and the National Study of School Evaluation (NSSE), a research and development organization, and is dedicated to advancing excellence in education worldwide.

 Why Does Accreditation Matter?